North British and Mercantile Insurance: History

 North British & Mercantile extended its business to include all marine risks in 1901.
 Later, through its subsidiaries, general insurance was added.
 The company's scope continued to grow and, by 1911, it was transacting fire, life, marine, accident, fine art, burglary and motor insurance.
 In May 1911, the company's burglary and contingency department was transferred to a subsidiary, the Railway Passengers Assurance Company.

+A new head office building, at No. 64 Princes Street in Edinburgh, was designed by John More Dick Peddie and George Washington Browne in the Palazzo style, built in ashlar stone and was completed in 1903.

-It was incorporated as a limited company on 1 November 1920 and became a subsidiary of the Commercial Union Assurance Company Ltd in 1959.
-The company maintained head offices in Edinburgh until 1963 and in London until 1969 with a further office at College Green in Dublin.
+It was incorporated as a limited company on 1 November 1920 and became a subsidiary of Commercial Union in 1959.
+The company maintained head offices at Princes Street in Edinburgh until 1963, and at Threadneedle Street in London until 1969 with a further office at College Green in Dublin.
 Since 30 June 2006 it has been registered as a non-trading company.

-The company's name continues in a number of its former premises.